 Career Opportunities with Cello and Double Bass

-As a double bass student, you will need to perform some double bass music solo recitals like in concertos, Baroque suites, and sonatas.
+As a double bass student, you’re expected to give solo performances, including concertos, Baroque suites, and sonatas.